pepperonas/AndroidDemos/sendjson/README.md

 ## Structure & Setup

 The server-side code is located in `php_server`.
-Use XAMPP to run the code inside `test.php`.
+Use XAMPP to run the code inside `server.php`.

 Don't forget to alter the IP-address inside `MainActivity.java`.